Compensation & Benefits

 Group health, dental, and life insurance are provided by the State to the employee.
 The State also pays a portion of the premiums for family plans.

-Most state employees must participate in the Maine State Retirement System.
+Most state employees must participate in the Maine Public Employees Retirement System.
 Contributions are based on a percentage of salary.

 Tax shelter plans are available to all employees that enable them to provide for greater retirement security.